 - The term of office of a Director is three years.
 Directors may stand for reelection to further terms of office.

 - Directors shall be nominated and elected at the Annual General Meeting and shall serve up to a three year term.

 - To the degree possible, Directors shall be elected so that not all Directors terms fall due in the same year, so as to provide continuity in the management of the corporation.

 - Election of Directors shall be by a simple majority of the voting members present by a show of voting paddles or other objects as specified by the Board of Directors, which indicate membership in good standing.

 - In electing the Directors, when more than the required number of Directors are nominated and stand for election, the election shall be by secret ballot.

 - The Officers shall consist of a President, Past President (when there is one), Lake Steward, Secretary and Treasurer.
 The positions of Secretary and Treasurer may be combined.
-A Vice President may be appointed.
-The Board of Directors shall appoint the Officers from members of the Board.
+A Vice-President may be appointed.
+The Board of Directors shall appoint the Officers from directors of the Board.

 - Between Annual General Meetings, the general management and control of the affairs, funds and property of the corporation shall be vested in the Directors, subject only to the constitution and by-laws and decisions taken by majority vote of the members at the Annual General Meeting, or at other general meetings on the same notice as for Annual General Meetings.

 - Sixty (60) percent of the Directors shall constitute a quorum for the transaction of business of the Directors provided a reasonable effort has been made to stage a meeting of all of the Directors.